 Flap surgery.
 Flap surgery is ideal for covering large balding areas.
 During this procedure a portion of the bald area is removed and a flap of the hair-bearing skin is placed on to the bald area while still attached at one end to its original blood supply.

 Scalp reduction.
-Scalp reduction is done in order to cover the bald areas at the top and back of the head.
+Scalp reduction is done to cover the bald areas at the top and back of the head.
 This technique involves the removal of the bald scalp with sections of the hair-bearing scalp pulled together filling in the bald area.